 To test how the adapters performed when a disk failure occurs in a RAID 5-array, tests were run on a degraded array from which one hard disk had been removed.
 No measurements were conducted from the performance during the rebuild of an array.
 This being because of the fact that not all adapters used the same rebuild priority rate.
 A rebuild rate of 30 per cent is standard (meaning that the rebuild process is limited to a disk usage of 30 per cent).
 However, many adapters do not offer an unlimited choice of percentages.
 In many cases the user has to choose from predefined profiles.
 The available rebuild rates were not corresponding for all adapters.
 As a result it wasn't possible to make a fair comparison.

 Performance tuning is extremely important to obtain the maximum performance from a RAID adapter.
 Some adapters, such as the RAIDCore BC4852, have a very user friendly setup, whereas other cards offer many tuning options.
 Our goal was to test all RAID adapters with their optimal settings.
 Because it is not feasible to test all possible configurations, we were obliged to use a pragmatical method for finding the optimal settings.
 Firstly the optimal cache setting for the adapter was examined, testing with lower or higher stripe sizes (relative to the standard 64K or 128K setting).
 Then we searched for the optimal stripe size by testing with the best cache configuration at larger or smaller stripe sizes (relatively to the starting point of 64K or 128K), until we found the stripe size which showed no improvement in performances.
 The performance comparison was based on the weighted and indexed averages of the Desktop, Gaming, Workstation and Server StorageMark 2004 suites, in which we differentiated between desktop and server workloads.
 For the desktop benchmarks the stripe size which had the best average performance in the desktop-, gaming- and workstation index, was chosen.
 Therefore on the coming pages we do not show the optimal result per desktop index.
 Most people use their system for all kinds of desktop, workstation and gaming applications.
 They do not have the possibility to optimize the stripe size and cache settings for specific applications.
-More information about the benchmarks of Tweakers.net can be read in this article and in the test descriptions in the Benchmark Database (both are only available in Dutch).
+More information about the benchmarks of Tweakers.net can be read in Benchmark Database (both are only available in Dutch).